Iaido

 Roughly, “I” comes from Iru, to be; Ai (as in Aikido) means coming together, harmony, or love; and means road, or Way (in the Buddhist sense).
 Loosely translated then, Iaido means being in harmony with one’s surroundings, always being prepared for any eventuality.

-Iaido then is a term used to describe a wide variety of traditional styles of swordsmanship which trace their origins back as far as the fifteenth century.
+Iaido then, is a term used to describe a wide variety of traditional styles of swordsmanship which trace their origins back as far as the fifteenth century.
 During the sixteenth century, when Japan was gripped by conflict and political upheaval, many hundreds of such styles – known as ‘ryū’ – were practised.
-Today many of these ryu have been lost and died out, though some precious few remain.
+Today, many of these ryu have been lost and died out, though some precious few remain.

-I am fortunate enough to train in a Koryū (古流) tradition (Koryū means "old martial ways" - the original martial arts of feudal Japan that pre-date modern arts like Kendo and Karate) of Musō Jikiden Eishin-ryū (無双直伝英信流).
+I am fortunate enough to train in a Koryū (古流) tradition (Koryū means "old martial ways" - the original martial arts of feudal Japan that predate modern arts like Kendo and Karate) of Musō Jikiden Eishin-ryū (無双直伝英信流).
 You can read more about that style and my first days in the dojo here)

-In this section of the site I'll share with you a series of links below that will help you navigate the important aspects of Iai, the Japanese martial arts, the equipment and clothing, frequently asked questions, where and how to train, my recommended resource, philosophy and more.
+In this section of the site, I'll share with you a series of links below that will help you navigate the important aspects of Iai, the Japanese martial arts, the equipment and clothing, frequently asked questions, where and how to train, my recommended resource, philosophy and more.

 Iaido Articles